Professor Cullen Lecture Notes

 Logic to handle removal of an element from an UNPOPULATED data structure.

 Example: Lets say that the data element integer 10 is found in slot number 42.
-Therefore if we went to location 42 we would find that its contents would contain the number 10.
+Therefore if we went to slot location 42 we would find that its contents would contain the number 10.

 Chapter 2